Kiama vs Shellharbour — Which Suits Your Buying Brief?

 Commute and connectivity

 Kiama has a train station.
-It is roughly 1 hour 45 minutes to Central on the South Coast line — longer than northern Illawarra options like Thirroul or Wollongong, but still manageable for buyers doing one or two days in the city.
-The trade-off of the longer commute is typically that buyers are more committed to the lifestyle and less reliant on Sydney access.
+It is roughly 1 hour 45 minutes to Central on the South Coast line, longer than northern Illawarra options like Thirroul or Wollongong, but still manageable for buyers doing one or two days in the city.
+The trade-off for the longer commute is typically that buyers are more committed to the lifestyle and less reliant on Sydney.

 Shellharbour does not have a direct train station in the lifestyle suburbs.
 Buyers drive to Dapto or Kiama for rail access.
-For buyers who still need regular Sydney trips, this adds friction.
+For buyers who still need regular trips to Sydney, this adds friction.
 For buyers who have cut those ties, it is a non-issue.

-Kiama tends to attract buyers who specifically want that town feel — the Saturday market, the independent cafe, the community events, the sense of a place with its own identity.
-It pulls strongly from buyers who grew up in similar coastal towns, or who are actively seeking that lifestyle shift.
+Kiama tends to attract buyers who specifically want that town feel - the Saturday market, the independent cafe, the community events, the sense of a place with its own identity.
+It draws heavily from buyers who grew up in similar coastal towns and are actively seeking that lifestyle shift.

 Who each one suits